Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Quark-gluon vertex

-In 2012, Bashir {\em et al.}(BB)~\cite{Bashir:2011dp} presented a fermion-boson vertex expressed solely in terms of the vector and scalar functions appearing in the fermion propagator, which is always consistent with one-loop perturbation theory and is independent of the angle between the relative momenta.
-Strinkingly, it has also no explicit dependance on the covariant-gauge parameter although the gauge-independence of the critical coupling in QED, above which chiral symmetry is broken, is achieved.
-The transverse structure is chosen as
+In 2012, Bashir {\em et al.}~\cite{Bashir:2011dp} put forward a family of fermion-boson vertices expressed solely in terms of the vector and scalar functions appearing in the fermion propagator.
+Among other requirements, constraints on $a_i$ ensure the {\em Ansatz} is consistent with one-loop perturbation theory.
+For the sake of computational simplicity, the coefficients of the transverse basis are chosen to be independent of the angle between the relative momenta.
+Strikingly, it also has no explicit dependence on the covariant-gauge parameter.
+Residual freedom of choice for $a_i$ allows us to achieve the gauge-independence of the critical coupling in QED, above which chiral symmetry is dynamically broken.
+The set of scalar functions $\tau_i$ for this proposal are written as:

-where.
-The values of the momentum independent constants, $\{ a_{i}, i = 1,2, ...,8 \}$ are shown in Table \ref{table:tab21}.
-The fixing procedure of these constants can be found in Ref.~\cite{Bashir:2011dp}.
-In the next section we will discuss eq. (\ref{eq:2}) along with (\ref{eq:1}) for all these vertices.
+where $a_i$ are momentum-independent constants whose values are listed in Table~\ref{table:tab21}.
+Such constants are interconnected by numerous constraints from perturbation theory and gauge covariance.
+The fixing procedure can be found in Ref.~\cite{Bashir:2011dp,Albino:2018ncl}.
+We call this proposal the BB vertex.
+In the next section we shall discuss the gap equation with all these vertices.